BatteryDie/ECD-Minecraft-Recreate/README.md

 - Carlos Balboa-Rose, Class of 2021

 ## Exported World files
 We exported ECD Campus into the world folder for single-player in Minecraft Java Edition client.
-So, people can download, import, and improve the campus in future!
+So, people from ECD school can download, import, and improve the campus in future!

 This was built in Java Edition 1.19.3 to 1.19.4.
 You may upgrade or convert it to newer version.